sporkinthetoad/sporkinthetoad.github.io/README.md

 # sporkinthetoad.github.io
->archived the original cause it looked dishonest. working on a remake
+>archived the original cause it was unworthy. working on a remake
 >this is the website(currently does not work):
 >
 >[sporkinthetoad.github.io](https://sporkinthetoad.github.io/)